bruj0/vault-plugin-auth-u2f/README.md

 # Demo

-* In the director u2f-frontend you will find a shell script that will start Vault in dev mode and load the plugin:
+* In the directory u2f-frontend you will find a shell script that will start Vault in dev mode and load the plugin:
 ```
 $ make
 $ cd u2f-frontend